tutorial

 Then, open Foxglove and initiate a Foxglove WebSocket connection to ws://localhost:8765.
 The data published by the server should now be visible under the example_msg topic!
 You can visualize the data using a Raw Messages or Plot panel.
 The Data Source Info panel shows metadata about the data source, including the example_msg topic with ExampleMsg data.

-Hopefully this tutorial has given you a helpful starting point for bringing in your own Protobuf data to Foxglove Studio.
+Hopefully this tutorial has given you a helpful starting point for bringing in your own Protobuf data to Foxglove.
 The full example code for this tutorial is available in the foxglove/ws-protocol repo, and you can also run the complete Protobuf example server directly from the installed package, using python -m foxglove_websocket.examples.protobuf_server.

-Using schemas with built-in Studio visualization support
+Using schemas with built-in Foxglove visualization support

-Certain Foxglove Studio panels expect specific message schemas in order to work properly.
+Certain Foxglove panels expect specific message schemas in order to work properly.
 For instance, while the Raw Messages and Plot panels are very flexible and work with many kinds of data, the Image panel expects image messages to contain format and data fields.
 Likewise, the 3D panel only knows how to render meshes, point clouds, and other specific types.

 We can't wait to see how you'll use the Foxglove WebSocket protocol with your custom data!
 Join our community to ask any questions or show off what you've built.

-Read more:
+Read more

 Get started for free